By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Laughter As Common Sense Medicine

 “Hazardous to illness, humor leads to laughing, smiling, and good feelings” (Bakerman).
 It’s undeniable – both humor and laughter can make you feel good and take the edge off of seemingly difficult situations.
 Humor is a great communication tool to relieve tension between people and facilitate relationship-building.
-As a coping mechanism, humor helps people diffuse difficult emotions such as anger, fear, grief, and sadness.
+As a coping mechanism, humor helps people diffuse difficult emotions such as anger, fear, frustration, grief, and sadness (and have we ever, as a society, needed this more than now?).
 In hospital settings humor can help both patients and their families by giving everyone permission to laugh and relax.

 Humor and/or laughter can also alleviate emotional stress, which enhances health by helping to prevent stress-related illness.
 Remember that the sustained release of stress, or “fight or flight,” hormones can contribute significantly to hypertension, nervous system disorders, and other health complications.
-Besides diminishing stress, humor and/or laughter can simply make us feel better and put us in good spirits.
+Besides diminishing stress, humor and/or laughter can simply make us feel better and keep the good vibes flowing, if you will.

 While laughter is well-accepted by the public as common-sense medicine, the exact physiological mechanisms through which humor / laughter enhance health are unknown.
-At this point, we can see the big picture of laughter as good medicine, and understand aspects of the physiology of humor and laughter, but don’t yet fully understand how all the pieces of the picture fit together, and maybe it’s just better this way.
-To form any conclusions based on scientific evidence, though, more controlled research on the issue is necessary.
+At this point, we understand only certain aspects of the physiology of humor and laughter, but don’t yet fully understand how all the pieces of the big picture fit together, and maybe it’s just better this way.
+In order to form any science-based conclusions, more controlled research is necessary.

 Humor vs. Laughter

 We do know that it may not be humor, itself, which promotes health.
 Humor, is a cognitive stimulus which involves emotional, behavioral, psycho-physiological, and social aspects.
 Laughter, on the other hand, is a psycho-physiological response, a common expression of a humorous experience which results in a positive psychological shift.
-While humor alone can tickle your funny bone, the physical act of laughing has shown greater measurable physiological benefits in clinical studies, e.g. enhanced immune function.
+While humor alone can tickle your funny bone, the physical act of laughing has shown greater measurable physiological benefits in clinical studies – enhanced immune function, for example.

 Laughter, Nervous System Activity and Bioenergetic Psychotherapy